| LOGIN: Username: bantinghs1 Password: research|||

-Find the archive of back issues by going to: Staff COMMON > Newsacademic Folder
+Archive of back issues : Staff COMMON > Newsacademic folder

 Internet Search vs. Database Search

 When you search information through search engines like Google and social encyclopedias like Wikipedia, you are searching the "free" areas of the Internet.
 Anyone can put up a web site, so you have to evaluate the web site in order to determine if the information is accurate and reliable.

 Online Library Databases:

 Banting Library provides access to online databases.
 The library subscribes to these databases for a fee then provides access to our patrons.
 The databases contain information from newspapers, magazines, and encyclopedias.
 The materials come from publishers, so they have been checked for accuracy and reliability.
 The databases do not do not include advertisements.
 Some of them only provide an Abstract, or short summary of the article instead of the full-text.
 In this case, you would have to go to the print source to get a copy of the full article.

 When do I use the Internet and when do I use a database?